Whiteknight/whiteknight.github.com/drafts/rosella_path.md

 As of today, the Path library is a stable part of Rosella.
 As always, "stable" does not mean it is magically perfect and guaranteed to be bug-free.
-That label only means that the interface has been reviewed and I'm probably not itching to change it.
+That label only means that the interface has been reviewed and I'm probably not itching to change it without good reason.
 It also means that I consider the library to be usable by many people in their projects.
+Bug reports, feedback, feature requests and other stuff like that are always appreciated.

 The Path library is able to traverse hash keys and object attributes by name using search strings.
 Here's a lengthy example of hash key traversal in NQP: